 util/scripts/install-deps-osx.sh mkdir build-xcode cd build-xcode cmake -G Xcode ../src open Open3D.xcodeproj/

-On Windows, only Visual Studio 2015 service pack 3 and newer are supported since Open3D relies heavily on C++11 language features.
+On Windows, only Visual Studio 2015 update 3 and newer are supported since Open3D relies heavily on C++11 language features.
 For easy compilation, we have included source code of all dependent libraries in the

 You can use the CMake GUI as shown in the following figure.
 Specify the directories, click

 Configure and choose the correct Visual Studio version (e.g.,

 Generate.
 This will create an

 Open3D.sln file in your build directory.